OpenMined/Roadmap/cryptography/smpc/README.md

 # Secure Multi-Party Computation Team

-The SMPC team has a weekly meeting every Thursday, at 15:00 CET Time.
+The SMPC team has a weekly meeting every Thursday, at 16:30 UTC Time.

 ## Members